Wing Commander (franchise): The Kilrathi Saga

 Kilrathi Saga was a limited-edition reissue of the first three Wing Commander games (Wing Commander, Wing Commander II: Vengeance of the Kilrathi, and Wing Commander III: Heart of the Tiger).
-Origin repaired some of the game's known bugs and adjusted the speed to run on the early Pentium processors of the time.
+Origin repaired some of the games' known bugs and adjusted the speed to run on the early Pentium processors of the time..
 At the time of its release only 20,000 copies were published.

 Kilrathi Saga also featured complete digital re-orchestrations of the original two soundtracks by George Oldziey, but the Saga did not include the Secret Missions and Special Operations packs of the first two games.
 The packs were instead made available for download on the Origin website.
 Due to the add-on packs not being on the CDs there is a bug that causes some music to not be played during animated sequences in the add-ons.

 Privateer 2: The Darkening

 Privateer 2 was launched in late 1996 by Erin Roberts.

 The game features live-action video scenes, directed by Steve Hilliker.
 The cast included Clive Owen, Mathilda May, Jürgen Prochnow, John Hurt, Christopher Walken, Brian Blessed and Amanda Pays.
 Dani Behr voiced the onboard computer, also named Dani.
 The game also featured David Warner, and Jürgen Prochnow, who later played Admiral Geoffrey Tolwyn and Commander Paul Gerald, respectively, in the Wing Commander feature film.
 The filming was done at Pinewood Studios in England.

 Set in a remote region of the Wing Commander universe in the Tri-System Confederation (a three system government that has almost three thousand-year history of its own parallel to the Terran Confederation history), a cargo ship Canera is attacked during landing and crashes into Mendra City on planet Crius in the year 2790 of the Tri-System calendar (the calendar appears to be longer than a Terran year with months that are about 40 days each).
-One survivor, As Lev Arris, a man with no memory of who he is and no record of his existence prior to two weeks before the crash, awakens from his cryo-sleep and must take on the life of a privateer in the Tri-System, re-discovering his past along the way.
+One survivor, As Ser Lev Arris, a man with no memory of who he is and no record of his existence prior to two weeks before the crash, awakens from his cryo-sleep and must take on the life of a privateer in the Tri-System, re-discovering his past along the way.